Is the possibility of not getting to travel overseas because of the fallout from the COVID-19 pandemic getting you down?

 Big Tip Before You Go:

-Wherever you choose for a holiday in 2021, don’t book without covering yourself with UK travel insurance.
+Wherever you choose for a holiday, don’t book without covering yourself with UK travel insurance.

 There’s still a high risk of cancellations due to COVID ruining your plans, so make sure you protect yourself against financial losses.
 View more here.